AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

   The property whereby child-chains have free choice of protocol (including consensus mechanism, scripting, accounting methods, block structures, etc)
 }

 \autoref{sec:comparing-weight-dex} details a conversion method whereby PoR is possible between chains using different root tokens via a DEX.
-Could dapp-chains use a \emph{protocol-level} DEX to abstract their protocol and incentive-method away from those of its parent-chain?
+Could dapp-chains use a \emph{protocol-level} DEX to abstract their protocol and incentive method away from those of its parent-chain?
 Yes.

-Is this required for this abstraction?
+Is this required for this kind of abstraction?
 No.

 Here are three methods of abstraction which maintain the above freedoms.